Is your Fridge a Cyber threat

 - Data transfer and storage security concerns

-- Note all the information about the devices, including MAC address, IP address, serial number, and location.
+- Record all the information about the devices, including MAC address, IP address, serial number, and location.

 - Change the admin password immediately, and use a Strong Password on the device and any associated accounts.

-With a little forethought and awareness, there’s no reason we can’t enjoy the benefits of the Internet of Things without having to worry about cybersecurity problems with the fridge.
+With a bit of forethought and awareness, there’s no reason we can’t enjoy the benefits of the Internet of Things without having to worry about cybersecurity problems with the fridge.

 I’ve always had a love of working with technology, being fortunate enough to have grown up with a grandfather who taught me how to fix things for myself and not be afraid to jump in and get my hands dirty.
 Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small business, enterprise organizations, and government.
 In addition, I’m an author, having published multiple works available online and in print.
 You can find my creative work at https://WritingDistracted.com